introlab/opentera/docker/dev/README.md

 >1.
 Right-click on the [docker-compose.yml](./docker-compose.yml) and select "Compose Up".
 This can take several minutes the first time to download all the images and start the containers.

 >2.
 Docker compose will create **volumes** (shared disks) to store your databases, configurations, files as specified in the "volume:" section.
-Those directores are automatically mounted when the containers are started.
+Those directories are automatically mounted when the containers are started.

 >3.
 When running for the first time, databases with default values are generated.